Korvato-Review/.github/profile/README.md

 - **Customizable Bots:** Adjust your trade size, tweak risk levels, pick your broker.
 It’s not one-size-fits-all, which I appreciate.
 - **Risk Management Tools:** Built-in features to spot and dodge potential pitfalls.
 In a market as wild as Forex, that’s a lifeline.

 They also throw in solid customer support—think personalized training and tech help—which is a plus for anyone who’s ever fumbled through a trading platform (guilty as charged).
 Still, I couldn’t help but wonder: does it deliver on the hype?
-Let’s keep going.
+Let’s keep going. <br>
 [>>Start Trading with Korvato Now](https://whop.com/korvato-2/?a=kelechienwere1234)

 ---